Samer-Gassouma/Echos_Of_Hope/README.md

 Game Engine/Libraries:  jMonkeyEngine, LWJGL, OpenGL Other Tools: [Blender, Photoshop, etc.]
 How to Run the Game

 To play Echoes Of Hope, follow these steps:

+Clone the repository to your local machine using Git or download the ZIP file.
+Open the project in your IDE of choice (we recommend Visual Studio Code).

 Download the prefab using this link: [destroyed_buildings.rar](https://www.mediafire.com/file/6g7ze0kn9ncvss3/destroyed_buildings.rar/file)